 Export your RefWorks database to your personal computer for use in other bibiliographic management software programs such as EndNote, ProCite, & Reference Manager.

 Take a look at this general brochure for an overview of RefWorks.

 RefWorks also has its own YouTube channel with helpful tutorials to get you started.

 There are currently two versions of RefWorks available - legacy (original) and the new version.
 You may come across the option to choose between the two if you are exporting from article databases.
-You may continue to use legacy or move your material to the new version.
-Legacy will continue to remain available at least through the end of 2017.
+See this guide for help with upgrading to the New RefWorks.

 Legacy RefWorks users who want to transfer their libraries have two options:

 When you log into the Legacy RefWorks, you will see a link at the top of the screen that says, “Migrate to new RefWorks… “.
 Choosing that link will move your account data to the new ProQuest RefWorks.
 You will be prompted to login to the new ProQuest RefWorks using your college email.
 If you used your college email to create your original account (do not choose the option that says "Use login from my institution").
 At this point you are essentially creating a new account.
 If you currently sign into legacy RefWorks with your institutional email, you are advised to use a different password from the legacy account to avoid confusion.
 Your ProQuest.
 RefWorks account will be created and all your records and folders will be copied from Legacy RefWorks.
 For more info, refer to this guide.

 - From within the New Proquest RefWorks: